John Willis Ellis: Civil War and death

-Shortly after North Carolina seceded from the Union, Ellis died in office.
+Sick with consumption and worn down by the stresses of his office during the secession crisis, Ellis died in office on July 7, 1861.
 The Speaker of the North Carolina Senate, Henry T. Clark, completed his term.
 He is buried at the Old English Cemetery in Salisbury, North Carolina.

 Bust of John Willis Ellis at the North Carolina Museum of History.